Constrained Bilinear Factorization Multi-view Subspace Clustering: Experiments

 \subsection{Experimental settings}

-Comprehensive experiments are conducted on six real-world multi-view datasets to evaluate the proposed approach.
+Comprehensive experiments are conducted on nine real-world multi-view datasets to evaluate the proposed approach.
 To be specific, MSRCV1\footnote{http://research.microsoft.com/en-us/projects/objectclassrecognition/} consists of 210 image samples collected from 7 clusters with 6 views, including CENT, CMT, GIST, HOG, LBP, and SIFT.
 3-sources\footnote{http://mlg.ucd.ie/datasets/3sources.html} is a news articles dataset which come from BBC, Reuters, and Guardian.
-BBC\footnote{http://mlg.ucd.ie/datasets/3sources.html} consists of 685 new documents from BBC and each of which is divided into 4 sub-parts.
+BBC\footnote{http://mlg.ucd.ie/datasets/bbc.html} consists of 685 new documents from BBC and each of which is divided into 4 sub-parts.
 NGs\footnote{http://lig-membres.imag.fr/grimal/data.html} is a NewsGroups dataset consisting of 500 samples and has 3 views collected by 3 different methods.
 Yale Face\footnote{http://cvc.cs.yale.edu/cvc/projects/yalefaces/yalefaces.html} consists of 165 images from 15 individuals.
-Movie 617\footnote{http://lig-membres.imag.fr/grimal/data/movies617.tar.gz}, is a movie dataset containing 617 movies of 17 genres, and consists of two views, including keywords and actors.
+Movie 617\footnote{http://lig-membres.imag.fr/grimal/data/movies617.tar.gz}, is a movie dataset containing 617 movies of 17 genres, and consists of two views, including keywords and actors. {{BBCSport \cite{xia2014RMSC} consists of 544 documents, each of which is divided into two sub-parts as two different views, and it is collected from the BBC Sport website corresponding to sports news in 5 topical areas, and the standard TF-IDF normalization is utilized to get the corresponding features.
+UCI digits \cite{asuncion2007uci} consist of 2000 images collected from 10 clusters with 3 views.
+Caltehch101 \cite{Caltech101} used in this section contains 441 instances collected from 7 clusters with 3 views.}}

 Clustering results of our method are compared with several baselines, as follows:

 1) ${\rm LRR_{BSV}}$ \cite{liu2013LRR} : Best Single-View clustering results based on Low-Rank Representation.
 LRR is employed on each single view, the best clustering performance based on the corresponding coefficient matrix is reported.